Albert2424/DiffDuck/README.md

 ```bash
 sbatch run_DD.sh
 ```
-All the necesary _pdb_ files will be generated and when Diffdock ends, the results will be organized by folders and the following file will be created and stored in `clean_results´.
+All the necessary _pdb_ files will be generated and when Diffdock ends, the results will be organized by folders and the following file will be created and stored in `clean_results´.

 7. `combined.csv` --> A file containing the ID, confidence and chain to which every sample has been attached.